Visa policy of Oman: Conditional e-Visa

-Citizens of the following countries, including their spouses and children of another nationality, can obtain an online e-Visa, if they hold a valid Schengen Visa, a valid visa from Australia, Canada, Japan, the United Kingdom, or the United States, or a residence permit from one of these countries.
+Citizens of the following countries, including their spouses and children of another nationality, may obtain an e-Visa, if they hold a valid Australian, Canadian, Japanese, Schengen, UK or US visa, or a residence permit issued by any Schengen Area member state, Australia, Canada, Japan, the United Kingdom or the United States.

-One can apply for a single-entry visa (5 OMR for 10 days or 20 OMR 30 days), or 1-year-valid multiple-entry visa (for 50 OMR).
+They may apply for a single-entry visa (5 OMR for 10 days or 20 OMR 30 days), or 1-year-valid multiple-entry visa (for 50 OMR).
 The allowed duration of stay is 10 days for 10 days visa and 30 days for other visas (or 30 days per visit on the multiple-entry visa).